sendbird/sendbird-platform-sdk-typescript/MessageApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **removeReactionFromAMessage**
+# **sendAMessage**
-> RemoveReactionFromAMessageResponse removeReactionFromAMessage()
+> SendbirdMessageResponse sendAMessage()

-## Remove a reaction from a message  Removes a specific reaction from a message.  > __Note__: Currently, this action is only available in group channels.  https://sendbird.com/docs/chat/v3/platform-api/guides/messages#2-remove-a-reaction-from-a-message ----------------------------
+## Send a message  You can use this action to send a text message, a file message, or an admin message to a specific channel.
+Sendbird Chat SDKs and the platform API allows you to upload any type of files in messages to the Sendbird server.
+See [Message Overview](https://sendbird.com/docs/chat/platform-api/v3/message/message-overview) for more information on each message type.
+Messages are sent between client devices running the Sendbird Chat SDK or UIKit as well as programmatically from businesses to their customers.
+For instance, a delivery app can automatically send a message like \"Arriving in one minute!\" on behalf of a delivery driver.  https://sendbird.com/docs/chat/platform-api/v3/message/messaging-basics/send-a-message#1-send-a-message ----------------------------

 ### Example